ircdocs/modern-irc/index.md

       "<client> :Welcome to the <networkname> Network, <nick>!<user>@<host>"

-The first message sent after client registration.
+The first message sent after client registration, this message introduces the client to the network.
 The text used in the last param of this message varies wildly.

 ### `RPL_YOURHOST (002)`

       "<client> :Your host is <servername>, running version <version>"

-Part of the post-registration greeting.
+Part of the post-registration greeting, this numeric returns the name and software/version of the server the client is currently connected to.
 The text used in the last param of this message varies wildly.

 ### `RPL_CREATED (003)`

-      "<client> :This server was created <date>"
+      "<client> :This server was created <datetime>"

-Part of the post-registration greeting.
+Part of the post-registration greeting, this numeric returns a human-readable date/time that the server was started or created.
 The text used in this message varies wildly.

 ### `RPL_MYINFO (004)`